rajaoberison/rajaoberison.github.io/index.md

 ----------------------

-* Currently, I'm Pursuing a study in GIS software development and spatial data analysis at Yale University – School of Forestry & Environmental Studies.
+* Currently, I'm pursuing a study in GIS software development and spatial data analysis at Yale University – School of Forestry & Environmental Studies.

 * I'm experienced in ArcGIS, Google Earth Engine, and web development.
 And I'm fluent in French, English, Malagasy.